 The Outreach and Education function engages, empowers and educates the Second District communities that the Bank serves, especially civic leaders, students, educators, small business owners, policymakers and the general public.
 It furthers the Bank's commitment to the region by listening to the communities we serve and leveraging our unique attributes to positively impact school and university programs, as well as analysis and research.

-William T. Christie is the executive vice president of the Technology Services Group and the chief information officer of the Federal Reserve Bank of New York.
+William T. Christie is the executive vice president of the Technology Services Group of the Federal Reserve Bank of New York.
 He is also a member of the Bank's Management Committee.

 Prior to joining the Federal Reserve, Mr. Christie was director of information systems and chief information officer for Commerce Bank.